bradbann/NextBus-microservice/README.md

  - return JSON or XML responses (the original service only returns XML)
  - Provides an endpoint that returns the total queries for each endpoint: `/nextbus/total_queries/<endpoint>`
  - Provides an endpoint that returns the slow queries: `/nextbus/slow_queries`
- - Provides an endpoint that allows the user to explore all the rounts that don't operate at a certain hour: `/nextbus/notRunning?t=<hour>`
+ - Provides an endpoint that allows the user to explore all the routes that don't operate at a certain hour: `/nextbus/notRunning?t=<hour>`

 The system is composed of several services in order to provide high availability and in order to be scalable.
 The main service is called **nextbus** and is stateless.
 The result of each query to NextBus Public XML Feed is stored in **redis** for a period of 30 seconds. **nginx** sits in front of two **nextbus**